 Learn about the resources and support available for LGBTQ+ Veterans who have faced challenges related to coming out or are unsure what services they are eligible for at VA.

-VA Begins Action to Allow for Gender-Affirming Surgeries in VA Health Care Coverage
+Gender-Affirming Surgeries in VA Health Care Coverage

 Need Help?
 LGBTQ+ Veteran Care Coordinator (VCC) Services